umccr/ega-submit/README.md

-# EGA submission docker in a :nut: :console:
+# EGA submission docker in a :chestnut: :shell:

 By using EGA cryptor and Aspera Connect: